michaljurzak1/LLM-BPMN-Checker/README.md

 cd LLM-BPMN-Checker
 ```

-2. Create and activate a virtual environment:
+2. Create and activate a virtual environment with uv or pip:

 ```bash
 uv venv